Life Begins (1932 film): Plot

 At a maternity hospital, future fathers pace the corridors while their wives wait for their babies either anxiously or happily.
 Efficient and compassionate nurse Miss Bowers keeps the ward running smoothly.

 Things liven up when Grace Sutton is transferred from the prison where she is being held for murder.
 Most agree that the man she killed deserved to die, and Nurse Bowers sympathetically allows Grace's concerned husband Jed unlimited time with his wife.

 In the ward, the women have varied feelings about motherhood.
 Mrs. West, a mother of six children, thinks babies are what give meaning to women's lives.
 In contrast, Florette, a showgirl, just wants to get rid of her twins as soon as possible.
 Miss Layton has decided opinions about child rearing and has no intention of being a doting mother.
 While the women debate their various theories, a woman who wants a baby so much that she has become demented wanders in from another ward.
 An Italian woman quietly sobs when she learns that her newborn has died.

 After a touching farewell with Jed, Grace, whose health has suffered from prison conditions, is taken into the labor room.
 While Jed waits anxiously, Florette is appalled by the plans that the prospective adoptive mother of her twins has concocted.
 She cradles one baby herself and discovers mother love.
 Miss Layton has also given up on her progressive plans for her baby.

 Down the hall, things are going badly for Grace.
 When the doctors ask Jed to choose between saving Grace or the baby, he chooses Grace, but she herself insists that the doctors operate and save the baby.
 After she dies, Jed refuses to see the baby girl, but wise Nurse Bowers places the child in his arms, and as with the mothers, he cannot resist her charms.

 Cast

 Production

 The film's pre-release titles were "Give Me a Child and Woman's Day".
 The Motion Picture Producers and Distributors of America expressed concern at the directness of the movie's subject, but in 1936, when the Hays Code was being enforced, still considered it acceptable for Warner Bros. to re-release the film.
 However, a large number of local, state, and international censor boards heavily edited the film or banned it completely.
 The British Board of Film Censors banned the film.

+Elliott Nugent and James Flood had just directed The Mouthpiece together.
+Nugent said Life Begins was an even bigger hit and both men were offered a contract at Warners but they split up and agreed to work freelance.